 The Department of Family and Protective Services (DFPS) recognizes the long-term effects of adverse childhood experiences such as child abuse and neglect.
-The need to address trauma is increasingly viewed as an important component of effective service delivery.
+The need to address trauma is an important component of effective service delivery.
 The impact of trauma is experienced by children, families, caregivers, and the social service providers who serve them.

 In order to receive credit for the training, you must: